mavericken/one-plugin/README.md

 SystemJS.config({
   packages: {
     "app": {
       "defaultExtension": "one", // Notice that you need a default extension to make this work.
-This plugin is hardcoded to use the ".one" extension.
       "meta": {
         "*.ts": { // You include each of your loader configs like normal.
           "loader": "ts"